ARMv8 Shellcodes from 'A' to 'Z': Fully Alphanumeric AArch64

 \subsection{Assembly and machine code}

 Note that there is no bijection between machine code and assembly.
 As an example, \hex{72304F39} (\texttt{9O0r}) is disassembled as

 but this very instruction, when assembled back, gives \hex{72104F39} (\texttt{9O.r}), which is not alphanumeric.
 Structurally, \texttt{9O0r} and \texttt{9O.r} are equivalent.
 However, only the latter is chosen by the assembler.
-Thus, to ensure that our generated code is indeed alphanumeric we had to put directly this instruction's word representation in the assembly code.
-Using the fact that registers fields are contiguous, simple arithmetic allowed us to compute the right word directly from the register number.
+Thus, to ensure that our generated code is indeed alphanumeric we had to put directly this instruction's hexadecimal representation in the assembly code.